hexalang/Hexa/docs/reference.md

 		// Access to other (non-`this`) instance fields is still `readonly` let other = Point(1, 2)
 		other.x = 10 // Error: cannot assign to readonly field
-		// You cannot take a readonly instance, pass it into a method of the same class, and mutate it there: the only way to mutate a readonly instance is through a method call on that exact instance
+		// You cannot take a readonly instance, pass it into a method of the same class, and mutate it there:
-	}
+		// The only way to mutate a readonly instance is through a method call on that exact instance }

 	static var s Int = 0 // Statics are `readonly` from outside, writable from inside

-	// Non-mutating methods can be marked as `readonly` and cannot change anything that they create and touch, including `this` readonly fun distance(other Point, origin Origin = { x: 0, y: 0 }) Int { // Assumes `readonly Origin` despite creating its default value return (this.x - other.x) * (this.y - other.y)
+	// Non-mutating methods can be marked as `readonly`
+	// and cannot change anything that they create and touch, including `this` readonly fun distance(other Point, origin Origin = { x: 0, y: 0 }) Int {
+		// Assumes `readonly Origin` despite creating its default value return (this.x - other.x) * (this.y - other.y)
 		// Cannot mutate `this` or any other instance fields this.x = 10 // Error: cannot mutate `this`